• Home

 Easy Oven-Barbecued Brisket Recipe with BBQ Sauce

-Published: Jun 17, 2025 by Louisiana Woman · This post may contain affiliate links · 2 Comments
+Published: Jun 17, 2025 · Modified: Aug 26, 2025 by Louisiana Woman · This post may contain affiliate links · 2 Comments

-Jump to Recipe·Print Recipe
+↓ Jump to Recipe

 A sliced, cooked beef brisket on a white plate with a bunch of fresh parsley.

-I’m an Amazon Associate.
-The Louisiana Woman Blog contains affiliate links with Amazon, and I will earn a commission if you purchase through those links.
+I'm an Amazon Associate.
+The Louisiana Woman Blog contains Amazon affiliate links, and I will earn a commission if you purchase through them.
 Thank you!

-There's no need to sear the brisket or cook it on a grill or smoker to achieve the classic barbecue flavor using this recipe.
+There's no need to sear the brisket or cook it on a grill or smoker to achieve the classic barbecue flavor when using this recipe.
 The BBQ sauce isn't a necessity either because the meat is so flavorful and moist served without it.

 It's a convenient way to get that smoked meat taste.

-This Plain Potato Salad is an excellent accompaniment for a cold side dish with a cooked brisket.
+The Plain Potato Salad is an excellent accompaniment for a cold side dish with a cooked brisket.
 There's nothing fancy or extra in there to mask or take away from the taste of the food.

 Jump to: